d4straub/pipesidle/README.md

 ### Input data

 Information to computed abundances, sequences, primers, and expected length, for each sequenced region.

-Pipesidle was made for output of [nf-core/ampliseq](https://nf-co.re/ampliseq), but should also accept any other pipeline output in correct format.
+Pipesidle was made for output of [nf-core/ampliseq](https://nf-co.re/ampliseq) (run the pipeline for each region/primer pair separately, potentially use "[--illumina_pe_its](https://nf-co.re/ampliseq/2.7.1/parameters#illumina_pe_its) [--cutadapt_min_overlap](https://nf-co.re/ampliseq/2.7.1/parameters#cutadapt_min_overlap) 10"), but should also accept any other pipeline output in correct format.

 The information has to be provided in a tab-separated sample sheet via `--input`, one row per sequenced region.

 | Parameter     | Description                      |